 Reform of the cultural sector launched; concrete results yet to be seen

 The cultural sector, an integral part of our national economy, represents China’s soft power, ideology, national will as well as the will of the Party.
 Therefore, reform in this sector is very delicate and strategically significant.
 On the 3rd Plenary Session of the 18th CCCPC, the cultural sector was listed as one of the five areas for further reform.
 The Plan for Deepening Reform in the Cultural Sector released in 2014 appeals to improve management schemes and deepen reform among state-owned cultural entities.
-The document serves as a masterplan for sector reform and centers around the establishment of five systems: modern public cultural services, modern cultural market, traditional cultural heritages, outbound cultural communications and discourse, and cultural policies and legislations.
+The document serves as a master plan for sector reform and centers around the establishment of five systems: modern public cultural services, modern cultural market, traditional cultural heritages, outbound cultural communications and discourse, and cultural policies and legislations.
 In 2015, the reform was officially launched with focus in the following areas:

 Managing authorities should streamline administration and learn to delegate their power as part of the effort to boost market vitality and productivity.
 As per instructions of the State Council, relevant authorities have sent out “License before Permits”: Notice of New Administrative Approval Process, which canceled/delegated a series of approvals.
 The document also relaxed entry requirements in some areas, removed restrictions on enterprise size and location, simplified approval documents and called for general improvement of service.
 Some might think the lead authorities are still micro-managing things, but at least this marks a positive first step.